 Effective Feedback

 Timely

 When it comes to feedback, the sooner the better.
 Feedback is most effective when it is given immediately, rather than a few days, weeks, or months later.
 The closer to the actual event, the more pertinent and relevant your feedback will be.
 Therefore, try to provide feedback as close to the demonstrated behavior as possible.
-If you wait, the individual will need to rely on of how they performed, which can be faulty.
+If you wait, the individual will need to rely on memory of how they performed, which can be faulty.

+Effective Feedback